downingbots/ALSET/README.md

    - the RC control uses Tri-state logic on 6 pins.
    - The expansion board uses I2C to communicate with the Jetson Development board
    - The expansion board is connected to the RC control via wires
- - It is powered by a mongo BONAI 5.6A battery pack.
+ - It is powered by a mongo BONAI 5.6A battery pack, but smaller 5.6A battery packs also work.
  - Logitech gamepad joystick communicates with the jetson to provide more sophisticated and specialized RC control.

 The code started with the Jetson Notebook tutorial on Obstacle avoidance, but was changed